kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 into a desired replica count (e.g. due to an error fetching the metrics from the metrics APIs), scaling is skipped.

-Finally, just before scaling, this scale reccomendation is recorded.
-The controller then considers all reccomendations within a configurable window (`--horizontal-pod-autoscaler-downscale-stabilization-window`, default 5 minutes) choosing the highest from within that window.
+Finally, just before HPA scales the target, the scale reccomendation is recorded.
+The controller considers all reccomendations within a configurable window choosing the highest recommendation from within that window.
+This value can be configured using the `--horizontal-pod-autoscaler-downscale-stabilization-window` flag, which defaults to 5 minutes.
 This means that scaledowns will occur gradually, smothing out the impact of rapidly fluctuating metric values.

 ## API Object